natemarks/cdk-starter/DESIGN.md

 - update_cdk_libs: updates the requirements.txt file with the latest cdk library and deletes/recreates the python virtual environment with the updates.

-### CDK Actions and Discovery
+## CDK Stacks

-See the [README.md](./README.md) document for an
+See the [README.md](./README.md) document to see how to deploy CDK stacks.

- - automate cdk commands

-### Update Configuration Data from External Sources
+### Configuration Data

-The project also contias configuration data.
+Configuration data is used to customize stacks in different environments without chnaging the stack class.
+As an example, ASG scaling settings might be used to keep  a dev ASG smaller than staging or produciton while using the same stack class.

- - configuration data must not be sensitive (credentials, keys, etc.).
+NOTE: configuration data must not be sensitive (credentials, keys, etc.).
 Sensitive data should be in secretsmanager or similar
- - configuration data may be  edited manually OR updated with discovery automation
- - configuration data is stored in a per-environment  directory containing JSON files

- - update config files with external data

-### CDK Stacks

-#### Configuration Data

-Let's start with the configuration data, becuase the stacks depend on it.
 There is a config data directory for each environment.
 Let's look at the dev environment :

 All dev environment the files are in config/dev/.
 The stack input classes use this directory as a parameter.
 All configuratiojn directories are organized in